Concert band: Instrumentation

 Instrumentation for the wind band is not completely standardized; composers will frequently add or omit parts.
-Instruments and parts in parentheses are less common but still often used; due to the fact that some bands are missing these instruments, important lines for these instruments are often cued into other parts.
+Instruments and parts in parentheses in the list below are less common but still often used; due to the fact that some bands are missing these instruments, important lines for these instruments are often cued into other parts.

 Instrumentation differs depending on the type of ensemble.
 Middle school and high school bands frequently have more limited instrumentation and fewer parts (for example, no double reeds, or only two horn parts instead of four).
 This is both to limit the difficulty for inexperienced players and because schools frequently do not have access to the less common instruments.

 The standard concert band will have several players on each part depending on available personnel and the preference of the conductor.
 A concert band can theoretically have as many as 200 members from a set of only 35 parts.
 The wind ensemble, on the other hand, will have very little doubling, if any; commonly, clarinets or flutes may be doubled, especially to handle any divisi passages, and others will have one player per part, as dictated by the requirements of a specific composition.
 It is also common to see two tubas and two euphoniums or baritones playing the same part in a wind ensemble.

 While largely made up of wind and percussion instruments, string instruments such as the string bass and concert harp are often scored for.
 The use of a harp dates back to its inclusion in the professional and military bands of John Philip Sousa and Edwin Franko Goldman.
 Such bands would often contain the top harpists of the country, such as Winifred Bambrick, who was one of the first female instrumentalists to tour with the Sousa Band, and Victor Salvi, who played with the United States Navy Band.
 Notably, the United States Air Force Band scores for cellos, a practice unique to the ensemble that dates back to the tenure of director George S. Howard.